 The role of job evaluation, also referred to as Job grading is still poorly understood in the corporate sector.
-Job evaluation give companies the information they need to fairly, accurately and competitively determine the salaries of staff – amongst many other functions, says Janine O’Riley, Psychometrist & Reward Specialist at Remuneration Consultants.
+Job evaluation gives companies the information they need to fairly, accurately and competitively determine the salaries of staff – amongst many other functions, says Janine O’Riley, Psychometrist & Reward Specialist at Remuneration Consultants.

-“Job evaluation is the internal currency that a business use to determine how they remunerate staff.
+“Job evaluation is the internal currency that a business uses to determine how they remunerate staff.
 All employers must implement very specific measures to achieve equal pay for equal work, according to section 6(4) of the Equity Act.
 Non-compliant employers are at risk of being liable for prosecution at the CCMA should they not be able to provide sufficient proof of compliance or have a plan in place to correct any inequalities.
 Companies are also legally required to have documentation of pay comparisons and explanations of pay differentials within their company,” says O’Riley.

 Benefits of job evaluation

 O’Riley says that job evaluation is crucial for internal and external parity and inform companies with everything from recruiting to remuneration.
 Job evaluation also assists with organisational design.
 This helps companies determine which jobs are needed and map out where these jobs will fit into their organizational chart.
 “Logistics surrounding recruiting needs and reporting are easy to plan and plot when employees’ jobs are evaluated.
 This information also enables companies to be proactive about succession planning and the career development of their staff,” says O’Riley.